310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-oh, really? well, i do suppose you would not be used to seeing them, since we cannot keep any in our water tanks.
+oh, really? well, i do suppose you would not be used to [seeing] them, since we cannot keep any in our [water tanks].

-that is exactly why we need this aquarium.
+that is exactly why we [need] this [aquarium].

-i want to protect it. this time… i will definitely protect what is important to me. i really am just talking about this case.
+i want to protect it. this time… i will definitely protect what is [important] to me. everything that has happened [this time] around is really [just] about [that].
 {% endbubble %}

 <div class="msr-location">